aws-samples/amazon-textract-pdf-text-extractor/README.md

 ## Prerequisites for local setup
 1. Download and install the latest version of Python for your OS from [here](https://www.python.org/downloads/).
 We will be using Python 3.8+.

 2. You will need to install version 2 of the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) as well.
-If you already have AWS CLI, please upgrade to a minimum version of 2.0.5 follwing the instructions on the link above.
+If you already have AWS CLI, please upgrade to a minimum version of 2.0.5 following the instructions on the link above.

 3. AWS CDK